What is an ADU?

 Against this backdrop, many communities in Washington have begun to reexamine the appropriateness of zoning regulations that severely limit or prohibit accessory dwelling units.
 Accessory dwelling units have emerged as an important component of the affordable housing strategies being carried out in many Washington cities.
 For cities over 20,000 in population, the Washington State Legislature has now mandated that accessory dwelling units be encouraged and allowed in single-family zones.
 As a result, many Washington State home builders are being inundated with requests for ADU floor plans that are attractive, and yet affordable housing.

-WHAT IS AN ADU?
+WHAT IS AN ADU and a DADU?

 An Accessory Dwelling Unit (abbreviated ADU) is a secondary living unit built on a parcel of land with another primary home, with its own kitchen, bathroom and sleeping facilities.
 ADUs are typically smaller than the primary dwelling-most jurisdictions limit them to between 800 and 1250 square feet of living space.
 This varies by jurisdiction of both cities and counties.